apify/covid-19/README.md

 # covid-19
 Open APIs with statistics about Covid-19

-**APIs with appropriate documentation will be uploaded soon.
+**Each folder represents one country, documentation for each country could be found in respective folder.
 The APIs and data are also available at https://apify.com/covid-19**

 ## Contributing